hsaghir/hsaghir.github.io/src/content/posts/2017-01-09-incarnations-graphs-dynamic-programming.md

 ## The problem

 You have a directed acyclic graph.
-The edges carry local information — local derivatives, local probabilities, local costs.
+The edges carry local information, local derivatives, local probabilities, local costs.
 You want a global quantity that is defined as a sum (or product) over all paths from some source to some sink.